External Ids for SSTR2 Gene

 GeneCards Summary for SSTR2 Gene

 SSTR2 (Somatostatin Receptor 2) is a Protein Coding gene.
 Diseases associated with SSTR2 include olfactory neuroblastoma and pancreatic endocrine carcinoma.
-Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+Among its related pathways are cAMP signaling pathway and Salivary secretion.
 GO annotations related to this gene include G-protein coupled receptor activity and neuropeptide binding.
 An important paralog of this gene is GALR2.

 UniProtKB/Swiss-Prot for SSTR2 Gene